Lisa280461/Diary_App/README.md

 ## Requirements (MoSCoW)
 Must have:
 * Option to create/ choose a mood.
+DONE
 * Overview of all moods, including filters by moods.
+DONE (no filters)
 * Creation of diary entry, including adding text, pictures.
+DONE (no upload of pictures)
 * A question of the day.
-* Send reminders.
+DONE
 * Log in and creation of user.
+DONE
 * Browse function of previous entries.
-Connection to database
+Connection to database                                    DONE

 Should have:
-* Overview of moods by activity.
 * Link to calendar to add activities into entry.
+NOT DONE
+* Send reminders.
+NOT DONE
 * Possibility to add/ delete or change question of the day.
+DONE

 Could have:
 * Diary entry share function.
+NOT DONE (in hensight it doesnt make sense to add this)
 * Graphic display of mood changes.
+NOT DONE
 * Attachment of places into entries through Google maps.
+NOT DONE
 * Average mood of the week/month.
+NOT DONE
 * Possibility to add goals and track the achievement.
+NOT DONE

 Won’t have:
 * Suggestions for local mental health courses or numbers.